jee-mj/dotFiles/README.md

 Anyone can use these to build my preferred working environment on a workstation using AMD CPU with NVIDIA GPU.

+You will have to generate a lockfile if you don't have one.

 ### Configuration

 |           | System | Home     |